RCA connector: History

 Rear panel of a 1939 RCA model 45EM vacuum tube desktop AM radio with a female RCA jack.
 Tag reads "An inexpensive RCA Victor record player will make a fine Victrola of this radio.
 Plug here."

 The following dates were derived from historical RCA documentation.

-RCA introduced this connector by 1937, when it was used inside a RCA model U-109 radio-phonograph and model R-97 phonograph.
+RCA introduced this connector by 1937, when it was used inside an RCA model U-109 radio-phonograph and model R-97 phonograph.
 In the U-109, the internal amplifier chassis had female connectors that accepted male cables from the internal radio chassis and built-in phonograph player.
 Originally, the concept was intended as an easy method to unhook sources while troubleshooting the console during servicing.

 By 1938, RCA had migrated the female connector to the rear panel of many of their desktop AM radio models to allow customers an easy method to attach an external phonograph or television at a later date.
 The connector was labeled on the back of radio with one of the following terms: "Victrola", "Phono", "Pick-up", or "Television".
 RCA later marketed a special turntable for 45 RPM records, the model 9JY.

-In 1939, RCA introduced two radio-television floor consoles (TRK-9, TRK-12) which used the same internal connection concept but the audio output of the television chassis was connected to the radio/amplifier chassis via a male to male cable.
+In 1939, RCA introduced two radio-television floor consoles (TRK-9, TRK-12), which used the same internal connection concept, but the audio output of the television chassis was connected to the radio/amplifier chassis via a male-to-male cable.
 Three lower-cost 1939 television models had an audio output connector on their rear panel instead of an integrated amplifier and speaker: RCA TT-5, Westinghouse WRT-700, GE HM-171.

 In the 1950s, RCA connectors began to replace the older 1/4 in phone connectors for many other applications in the consumer audio world when component high-fidelity systems started becoming popular during the transistor revolution.
 Refinement of the RCA connectors came with later designs, although they remained compatible.

 In the 1980s, some computer monitors and TVs had a RCA jack for composite video input.
 These were typically high end TVs for the time, a notable example being the Sony ProFeel line.
 While in theory this improved image quality by eliminating the need for an RF modulator, when connecting devices such as VCRs and computers, there was no guarantee for higher image quality.
 Later, some televisions had RCA jacks for audio and video out or component video inputs.